-It’s important to stop smoking as smoking can increase your chances of getting a chest infection and slow your recovery.
+It’s important to stop smoking as smoking can increase your chances of getting a chest infection, which will slow your recovery.
 If you're overweight, your surgeon may recommend a weight-loss programme because being overweight can also slow your recovery.

 It's a good idea to prepare your home for when you return from hospital.
-This may involve rearranging your furniture to make it easier to move around and placing commonly used items at arm level so you don't have to reach for them.
-It's also a good idea to stock up on non-perishable foods, such as frozen or tinned items, so that you don't need to go shopping immediately after your surgery.
+This may involve rearranging your furniture to make it easier to move around and placing items that you use a lot at arm level.
+This is so you don't have to reach for them.
+It's also a good idea to stock up on non-perishable foods, such as frozen or tinned items.
+That way, you won’t need to go shopping immediately after your surgery.

 Open surgery for abdominal aortic aneurysm is a major operation.
-You're likely to stay in hospital for around eight to 10 days and you may be off work for about six to 12 six weeks.
-If you have endovascular aneurysm repair surgery you’re likely to be off work for around a month so make any necessary arrangements in advance.
+You will probably stay in hospital for around eight to 10 days and you may be off work for about six to 12 weeks.
+If you have endovascular aneurysm repair surgery you’re likely to be in hospital for three to five days.
+And you will most probably be off work for around a month.
 You may want to have books, CDs or DVDs at home to keep you occupied while you recover.

 What is Marfan syndrome?

-Marfan syndrome is a condition that affects the way in which your body produces fibres that make up the connective tissue in your body, such as between your joints and organs.
+Marfan syndrome is a condition that affects the way your body produces fibres that make up the connective tissue in your body.

 People with Marfan syndrome have a defect in a gene that controls the production of elastic fibres in their body.
 The elastic fibres (connective tissue) hold your joints and organs in place and help control how your body grows.
-Because connective tissue is found throughout your body, the effects of Marfan syndrome can be widespread, and involve your heart, lungs, skeleton, skin and eyes, for example.
+Because connective tissue is found throughout your body, the effects of Marfan syndrome can be widespread.
+For example, it can involve your heart, lungs, skeleton, skin and eyes.

 About one in 5,000 people have Marfan syndrome.
 People can inherit the condition, meaning that they get it from a parent who also has the syndrome.

-If you have Marfan syndrome, you're more at risk of getting an aortic aneurysm because the elastic tissue of your aorta isn't produced correctly.
-This makes your aorta weaker and so it can widen.
+If you have Marfan syndrome, you're more at risk of getting an aortic aneurysm earlier because the elastic tissue of your aorta isn't produced correctly.
+This makes your aorta weaker so it widens more easily.

-- Thoracic aortic aneurysm. eMedicine. www.emedicine.medscape.com, published 21 October 2011
+- Abdominal aortic aneurysm.
+Medscape. www.emedicine.medscape.com, published 19 November 2014

 - Laparoscopic repair of abdominal aortic aneurysm.
-National Institute for Health and Clinical Excellence (NICE), 2007. www.nice.org.uk
+National Institute for Health and Care Excellence (NICE), August 2007. www.nice.org.uk

 About our health information